- an emotion of joy

 - Air Travel on Alaska Airlines, the best, and Hainan Air to Beijing.

 These are my research questions:

-On a scale of 1 to 10 what number of people in your world are happy?
-10 the most
+- On a scale of 1 to 10, what is the number of people in your world that are happy?

 This is my conclusion.
-Happiness is both hard work and a hard decision.
+Happiness requires both hard work and hard decision making.

 Crowell’s Game Plan to live happiness:

-STEP TWO: Do the hard work.
-The brutally honest naming of your happiness robbers.
+Do the hard work.
+Be brutally honest in naming your happiness robbers.

-Have a daily game plan to include in writing 5 gratitudes.
+Have a game plan that included writing down 5 daily gratitudes.

 Refuse to listen to your happiness-robbers.
-God’s Holy Word is a prime source to find Happiness.
-Search for happiness daily.
+God’s Holy Word is a prime source to find happiness.
+Search for happiness in God’s word daily.